-We’re advocating a Road Diet for Bowes Street – here’s why
+We’re advocating for a modernized Bowes Street – here’s why

-A road diet is a safe streets project in which space is reorganized to accommodate other modes of transportation.
+In safer streets projects, space is reorganized to accommodate both motorized and non-motorized modes of transportation.
 In the case of Bowes Street, we are proposing that the 4 lanes for motorized traffic become 3 lanes (1 lane each way and a centre turning lane) plus 1 separate/protected cycling path.

 Creating a dedicated bike route along Bowes Street would keep cyclists separated from motor vehicle traffic.
 This would help protect current cyclists, attract new cyclists and link existing cycling routes, for example by connecting downtown destinations with the great cycling facilities on Oastler Park Drive.